Jan Gajdoš: Gymnastics career

-At the World Championships, he took three golds in the team competition; in 1926, 1930 and 1938.
+At the World Championships, he took three golds in the team competition in 1926, 1930 and 1938.
 He also took a team silver in 1934.
 Individually, he took two silver medals in 1926.
 In 1930, he took overall silver, behind Josip Primožič, and also won bronze in the pommel horse and rings.

 In 1934, he won no individual medals, but took sixth place overall.
 In his last World Championships, in 1938, he won gold both in the individual all-around and floor exercise, as well as top-8 place finishings on 4 of the 5 other apparatuses.

-Legacy
+Death and legacy

-An active member of the Sokol organization, during World War II he was an active member of Sokol resistance group.
+An active member of the Sokol organization during World War II, he was an active member of the Sokol resistance group.
 He died shortly after the end of World War II, from the effects of being put on a death march by the Nazi Germans.